agentrickard/domain/README.txt

   content to be partitioned to one or many affilaites.
 This grants only 'grant_view', since 'grant_edit' would allow content to appear to some users regardless of the active domain.

-  - domain_editor
-  Advanced.
-If used, this sets the access for users who have the 'edit domain nodes' permission.
-This grant works like the domain_id grant, but only grants editors access if the node belongs to one of their assigned domains.
-This grants both the 'grant_edit' and 'grant_delete' permission.

 ----
 6.5   Warnings